 What does your specific role within Gardner Denver entail?

-What trends do you expect to drive Industry 4.0 solutions in the nearest future, and what are Gardner Denver’s plans and ambitions in this area?
+What trends do you expect to drive the oil-free compressed air technology in the nearest future, and what are Gardner Denver’s plans and ambitions in this area?

-What would be your recommendation for Industry 4.0 users who look to develop and improve their business?
+What would be your recommendation for oil-free air compressor users who look to develop and improve their business?